 Management Can Be Rewarding, But It is Not for Everyone

-In my article, "Why the Role of Manager Might Be a Mistake for You," I outline a number of the realities of this challenging role that merit consideration before you jump into it.
+The article, "Why the Role of Manager Might Be a Mistake for You," outlines a number of the realities of this challenging role that merit consideration before you jump into it.

 I believe anyone can be a good manager.
 It is a trainable skill as much as it is an inherent ability; as much science as art.
 Here are ten personal attributes that make you a better manager: